New season furniture has just landed at Kmart so of course we had to check it out!

 2. Once dry, mix a small batch of Ardex Feather Finish using a ratio of 2 parts Feather Finish to 1 part water.
 We mixed up about 1.5 cups of Feather Finish with 3/4 cup of water.
 It should be a thick but workable consistency (just a bit thicker than cake batter).

-3. Scoop the mix onto the veneer board and use the metal trowel to work it over the surface and edges of the coffee table top.
+3. Scoop the mix onto the veneer board, then use the metal trowel to work it over the surface and edges of the coffee table top.
 The mix will begin to dry within 15 minutes so you’ll need to work quickly.
 What’s important is to achieve a consistent coverage — it doesn’t have to be perfect but it shouldn’t be lumpy.
 It’s ok to go back over areas that don’t look right.
 Tip: use larger sweeping motions rather than working on smaller patches.

-5. Sand well, starting with a courser grit sandpaper and working your way to an ultra fine sandpaper.
+5. Sand well, starting with a courser grit sandpaper and working your way to an ultra-fine sandpaper.
 Achieve a finish as smooth as possible.

 6. Depending on what your coverage looks like, you may already be able to clean and seal the table or you may need to apply a second coat of Feather Finish.
 Can you see any of the timber veneer underneath?
 Or does the table feel uneven?
 Then it may best to repeat steps 2-5.